|MP 6.01.33||Wireless Capsule Endoscopy as a Diagnostic Technique in Disorders of the Small Bowel, Esophagus and Colon|

 Nonetheless, despite the difficulties in evaluating the clinical value of capsule endoscopy in assessing suspected Crohn’s disease, findings tend to indicate that, compared with other diagnostic modalities, capsule endoscopy has an equivalent or higher yield of positive findings.
 An international consensus statement found 7 studies comparing capsule endoscopy to small-bowel follow-through (SBFT), 1 study comparing capsule endoscopy to magnetic resonance imaging (MRI), and 4 studies comparing capsule endoscopy to computed tomography (CT) scan.
 (12) The conclusion statements stated that capsule endoscopy may be superior to these alternative diagnostic tests.

 Section summary.
 For patients with suspected Crohn’s disease of the small bowel who are unable to be diagnosed by other modalities, capsule endoscopy can confirm the diagnosis in a substantial number of patients.
 The diagnostic yield in the available studies is variable, but is likely superior to alternative tests such as CT or MRI scanning.
-The evidence on monitoring of Crohn’s disease is less definitive, and it may not perform as well as other modalities for diagnosing complications of Crohn’s disease.
+The evidence on monitoring of Crohn’s disease is less definitive, and it may not perform as well as other modalities for diagnosing complications of Crohn’s disease or for differential diagnosis.

 Suspected Celiac Disease